AlphaGarden/AlphaGarden.github.io/_posts/2018-04-03-simple REST api on node.js and openstack sdk for python.md

     # Modify the region if necessary
     region_name: RegionOne
     auth:
-      # Change usename and password to yours.
+      # Change username and password to yours.
       username: 'xxxxxxx'
       password: xxxxxxx
       # The porject you are working on the openstack cloud.